Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course examines a significant theme or topic in Canadian literature such as the North, World War I, urbanization, or social protest.
+Examines a significant theme or topic in relation to literatures in Canada, such as representations of the North, World War I, urban literature, or social protest.
 Typically, course materials include works in a variety of genres.

 ENGL 361